Hamburger Helper

 Add the seasonings, salt, pepper, paprika, and chili powder, and stir to combine.

 Add the beef broth, tomato sauce, and milk to the pan.
 Stir to mix and add the uncooked macaroni to a skillet.
-Stir until everything is mixed together well, then turn up the heat to bring it all to a boil.
+Stir until everything is well combined, then increase the heat to bring the mixture to a boil.

 Lower the heat to medium simmer once it begins boiling, and put a lid on the pot.
-Remember to stir occasionally during that time so the pasta doesn’t stick and burn onto the bottom of the pan; I like checking it every couple minutes or so.
+Remember to stir the pasta occasionally during this time so it doesn’t stick and burn to the bottom of the pan; I like checking it every couple of minutes or so.

 Stir in cheddar cheese until it is melted and combined.
-Serve this dish immediately; top it with more cheese and chopped fresh parsley or cilantro.
+Serve this dish immediately, topping it with additional cheese and chopped fresh parsley or cilantro.

 How to store pasta leftovers